ashinw/house-prj-pub/lower-level/Lower-Level-requirements.md

 Table LL2: Floor plan comparison

-Using the above diagrams as a guide, visit each link in the Lower-Level Section Requirements table below to assess the complete set of requirements for the lower-level.
+Using the above diagrams as a guide, visit each link in the Lower-Level Section Requirements mapping table below to assess the complete set of requirements for the lower-level.

 |Section Group|Was|Will be|
 |:---|:---|:---|